9/24/2016 ~ This morning I received a worrying and somewhat bewildering email comment on my page about B12 Malabsorption. Ozzyguy011 wrote:

 Following up on this I found research on how a red blood cell loses its nucleus.
 The gist of it is that it has long been understood that a red blood cell loses its nucleus when it is mature with the result that it can carry more oxygen which boosts mammal metabolism, but it was unknown exactly how a red blood cell lost/ejected its nucleus.

 “Exactly” is the operative word.
 Basically, it was known that as a mammalian red blood cell nears maturity, a ring of actin filaments contracts and pinches off a segment of the cell that contains the nucleus.
 As this occurs in red blood cells, macrophages come along and swallow up the discarded nuclei.

 Researcher, Harvey Lodish, a professor of biology at Massachusetts Institute of Technology, wrote,

-It turns out that red blood cells divide four or five times before losing their nuclei.
+Thus, it turns out that red blood cells divide four or five times before losing their nuclei.

 How a red blood cell loses its nucleus ~ Read article.